praekelt/numi-api/docs/index.rst

 .. http:get:: /projects/(str:project_id)/dialogues/

-  Retrieves a :ref:`summary <data-dialogue-summaries>` of every dialogue contained in the project with id ``project_id``.
+  Retrieves a :ref:`summary <data-dialogue-summary>` of every dialogue contained in the project with id ``project_id``.

   .. sourcecode:: http